NicoleBIA/Cereal-Market-Evolution/Data _Architecture/README.md

 - Developed AI-enhanced models to project future price trends while accounting for packaging size, inflation, and promotion type
 - Integrated perceived vs. actual pricing gaps to evaluate their influence on consumer trust, urgency, and price sensitivity in real-time purchase decisions
 - Ensured the dataset allowed for scenario testing, key influencer analysis, and behavioral response modeling to support strategic forecasting in Power BI

+  ---

+  #### 🔹 Outlier Treatment & Data Integrity Notes

+While the dataset maintains realistic variability to reflect real-world price behavior, select outlier points—especially in price perception—were intentionally preserved to support behavioral edge case analysis.

+Key examples include:
+- **General Mills Cinnamon Toast Crunch** at Costco (BOGO promotion): Aggregate size of 99oz priced at $2.53, later confirmed to be part of a dual-pack promo (49.5oz x 2), skewing unit perception.
+- **Kellogg's Frosted Flakes** at Costco: Outlier BOGO point at $9.76 for 61.9oz, sharply deviating from surrounding trend.

+These entries were retained for visual and regression contrast analysis, but users are encouraged to apply context-aware filters when running sensitivity models or exploring perception gaps.

+This decision was guided by the project's emphasis on behavioral pricing analytics and scenario realism.